ncatelli/mockserver/README.md

 ###### Handlers
 The handlers field takes a weighted list of objects that map directly to the Handler structure.
 Subfields of handlers represent

-- weight: A weighted value to determine the frequency a handler is hit.
-Higher represents more frequent.
+- weight: A positive weighted value to determine the frequency a handler is hit.
+Higher represents more frequent hits.
+Zero represents unrouteable (good for a temporarily disabled handler).
 - response_headers: A key-value store of additional headers to be attached to the response body.
 - static_response: A response body template to respond with.
 This supercedes the response_path setting and is suitable for short responses.
 - response_path: A file path to a file that will be used to generate the response body.
 This is more suitable for multi-line responses that will be difficult to fit into a static_response.